dftbplus/recipes/docs/defect/carbon2d-elec.rst

 files with the `.cube` prefix, containing the volumetric information for the three selected one-electron wavefunctions.

-We will use Jmol to visualize the various wave function components.
+We will use Jmol to visualize the various wavefunction components.
 Unfortunately, the visualization of iso-surfaces in Jmol needs some scripting.
 You can find the necessary commands in the files `show*.js`.
 You can either type in these commands in the Jmol console (which should be opened via the menu `File | Console...`) or pass it to Jmol using the `-s` option at start-up.
-For the case latter you will find prepared command to visualize the various orbitals in the files ::
+For the case latter you will find prepared commands to visualize the various orbitals in the files ::

   ./showdeflev1.sh